 Crafts are a huge part of the festival each year, consisting of three areas to shop and view – the Congo Square African Marketplace, Contemporary Crafts, and Louisiana Marketplace have an array of different types of wares for sale.
 You will want to bring a little extra cash to make sure you bring home a lovely remembrance of your time in our lovely city!

 No event in New Orleans would be complete without food, and the Jazz & Heritage Festival is no exception.
 There are eight, yes, EIGHT different areas in the Fairgrounds to purchase incredible Louisiana delicacies, as well as the more traditional “fair food” items.
 Vegetarian options are available, as well as kid-friendly fare.
 In addition to the food booths, there will be the Food Heritage and Cajun Cabin stages, with cooking demonstrations by some of the best chefs and brands in our area.

 Make sure to dress for the weather, which can become quite hot in the exposed fairgrounds.
 You’ll want that sunscreen and a hat.
 You can bring soft-sided coolers that are 12-pack size or smaller, so pack that water, you will need it.
-Click HERE for a great list of what you can and cannot bring into the Festival.
+Click opens in a new windowHEREopens PDF file for a great list of what you can and cannot bring into the Festival.

 Cost is $58 for advance adult single day tickets, $70 at the gate, $5 Child tickets (available at the gate only, ages 2-10.
 Purchase tickets from opens in a new windowTicketmaster.

 The line-up is so good every year : “Stevie Wonder, Snoop Dog, Pearl Jam, Red Hot Chili Peppers,”… It’s great that the New Orleans Jazz & Heritage Festival opened to different kind of music and cultures and did not stick to jazz.